 Sit with your legs bent and separated to the width of your hips.
 Keep your back firm and inspire.

 Tilt the body back, tightening the abdomen while you expel the air.
-Repeat the exercise 8 times.
+Repeat this effectively 8 times.

 Go down with your back straight, like a board, and only until you notice that the lumbar does not suffer and that you can keep your feet flat on the ground.